 - Data structure : Is the data structured in a way that helps search engines understand the content?

-In summary, to determine which web pages deserve to appear at the top of search results, the powerful algorithms of search engines take into account a multitude of factors.
+In summary, to determine which web pages deserve to appear at the top of search results, powerful search engine algorithms take into account a multitude of factors.

-By understanding the basics of these operating mechanisms, you will have a good head start in effectively optimizing your website in terms of SEO .
-By aligning your content, your structure and your keyword strategies with the criteria of the algorithms, you will thus manage to increase your online visibility, attract a qualified audience and improve your positioning on the SERP.
+By having a good understanding of the basics of these operating mechanisms, you will have a good head start in order to effectively optimize your website in terms of SEO .
+By aligning your content, your structure and your keyword strategies with the algorithm criteria, you will be able to increase your online visibility, attract a qualified audience and improve your positioning on the SERP.

 Keyword research: a pillar of SEO